-Dynamic Heatmaps — The New E-commerce Data Gathering Weapon
+Dynamic Heatmaps — The New E-commerce Data Gathering Tool

 E-commerce is a pure service business that demands utmost precision, patience, and persistence to survive the industry’s ever growing competition.
 The goal is not just to help shoppers find good products, but also provide an exceptional customer experience that converts them into repeat buyers.